davenquinn/xenoliths/paper/text/figure-captions.md

 showing a broad plateau for the accepted age of 1.65 Ma.

 ##major_elements

+Major-element compositional data for the Crystal Knob spinel peridotites and host lavas.
+The data is colorized by sample in a consistent scheme used until
-(a) FeO vs. MgO for electron microprobe measurements of grain cores, showing range in major-element depletion between samples.
-Dotted lines show Mg\# levels.
-(b) Mg\# (measured with a total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
-This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample.
-(c) Spinel Cr# vs. Mg# showing grouping of samples by Cr content, corresponding to different levels of depletion.
+@fig:depth. (a) FeO vs. MgO for electron microprobe measurements of grain cores, showing range in major-element depletion between samples.
+Dotted lines show Mg\# levels. (b) Mg\# (measured with a total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
+This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample. (c) Spinel Cr# vs. Mg# showing grouping of samples by Cr content, corresponding to different levels of depletion.
 Mg# is corrected based cation charge balance.
-The highest-Cr samples (CK-3 and CK-4)
-are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.
+The highest-Cr samples (CK-3 and CK-4) are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.

 ##ca_in_olivine
 Calcium abundance in olivine for xenolith samples, showing the